-Lecture Notes: Lecture notes will be distributed (before or after the relevant lectures), but the notes will not be as detailed as the lectures.
-Hence, the best way to learn the material is attending the lectures (or watching the podcast).
-That being said, the lecture notes will include all the key concepts covered in class.
-Therefore, note taking during the lecture is not crucial, but of course, very useful.
-I will also give detailed references to relevant IMVH videos and the textbook as additional material.
+Lecture Notes: Lecture notes will be distributed (before or after the relevant lectures).
+The lecture notes will not be as detailed as the lectures.
+However, they will include all the key concepts covered in class.
+Note taking during the lecture is not crucial, but of course, it is useful.
+I will give detailed references to relevant IMVH videos and the textbook as additional material.
 I encourage students to review them, especially if some parts of the lecture are not clear.

-Intermediate Microeconomics Video Handbook (IMVH): The IMVH is over 220 videos created by UC San Diego faculty on the 100ABC material.
+Intermediate Microeconomics Video Handbook (IMVH): The IMVH contains over 220 videos created by UC San Diego faculty on the 100ABC material.
 The videos in A, D, and E are relevant for 100B.
-A link to the IMVH is in Canvas.
+IMVH videos can be access on Canvas -¿ Econ 100B -¿ Modules.